-Navigating graduate school can be difficult for all students, but for those with visual or hearing loss, the challenges can seem doubled at times.
-The National Foundation for the Blind reports that 13.7 percent of individuals with a visual impairment hold a bachelor’s degree or higher, while a study by Hands & Voices found that approximately 2.1 percent of all deaf students currently hold a master’s degree.
+Navigating graduate school can be difficult for all students, but for those with visual or hearing disabilities, the challenges can seem doubled at times.
+The National Foundation for the Blind reports that 13.7 percent of individuals with a visual disability hold a bachelor’s degree or higher, while a study by Hands & Voices found that approximately 2.1 percent of all students with hearing disabilities currently hold a master’s degree.
 The section that follows was designed to create awareness about the technologies and resources available to help students with these disabilities excel at the graduate level.

-Vision: Visually impaired grad students have access to multiple assistive technologies these days, including Braille printers, translators and displays, personal data assistants, screen readers and magnifiers, CCTV, large-format keyboards and software converting text to speech.
+Grad students with vision disabilities have access to multiple assistive technologies these days, including Braille printers, translators and displays, personal data assistants, screen readers and magnifiers, CCTV, large-format keyboards and software converting text to speech.

-Hearing: Hearing assistive technology systems, or HATS, are wide ranging and include items such as hearing aids, cochlear implants, audio loops, infrared systems, FM systems, alerting devices, speech-to-text devices and personal amplifiers.
+Hearing assistive technology systems, or HATS, are wide-ranging and include items such as hearing aids, cochlear implants, audio loops, infrared systems, FM systems, alerting devices, speech-to-text devices, and personal amplifiers.

 Today’s campuses offer numerous resources and accommodations for students, while an institution’s Disability Services office will be able to offer extended individualized services.

-Vision: Services for visually impaired students are numerous, ranging from scribes and readers, modifications or additional time for projects or exams.
+Services for students with visual disabilities are numerous, ranging from scribes and readers, modifications or additional time for projects or exams.
 Other services students should look for in any prospective graduate school include well-lit spaces, railings down all hallways and stairwells, and seeing-eye dogs having full access to all spaces.

-Hearing: Aside from assistive technologies, schools offer a variety of services for deaf students.
+Aside from assistive technologies, schools offer a variety of services for students with hearing disabilities.
 Some of the most common include ensuring all classrooms, dining rooms and housing areas include written notifications, providing amplified listening devices, ensuring real-time captioning or notes are available for every class, and modifying assignments or exams.

-Whether undertaking a single online class or a full degree, creating an inclusive online learning environment for visually impaired and deaf students is of paramount importance.
+Whether undertaking a single online class or a full degree, creating an inclusive online learning environment for students with vision and hearing disabilities is of paramount importance.
 Some of the ways educators are ensuring all students can take advantage of this method of learning include:

-Vision: As technology continues to play a larger role in the learning landscape, one area where schools are focusing their efforts is web accessibility.
-This emerging area is focused on making online learning accessible by ensuring websites, applications and other content are formatted properly for visually impaired students.
+As technology continues to play a larger role in the learning landscape, one area where schools are focusing their efforts is web accessibility.
+This emerging area is focused on making online learning accessible by ensuring websites, applications and other content are formatted properly for students with visual disabilities.